 Depending on the number and size of the print loads you require, speed will play a prominent factor.
 For busy offices, slow printing can lead to time pressure which has a domino effect.
 Productivity and efficiency are the main challenges for manufacturers right now.

 Machines on the market such as the HP PageWide can operate at 60 - 80 ppm which on average has a 45-50% print speed advantage over most devices.

 Manufacturers have not been slow in realising the global trend is very much more environmentally conscious than at any other time in history.
 The economy of paper, toner or ink and power are very much on a business owner's mind, and in today's world not just for cost.

 When considering this look for machines that are Energy Star Certified, generally, these machines are anywhere between 20-40% more energy efficient.

 8. Parts & Service

 Companies have been conscious of the need to improve after-sales service standards and warranties in the last decade.

 Many now offer comprehensive maintenance packages, including set response time, and a replacement machine if time-consuming repairs are necessary.
 This should also be a deciding factor in your decision-making process, choose a company that will support you for the long-term.

-You'll find a much different scene to when you last purchased your office equipment.
+You'll find a much different scene when you last purchased your office equipment.
 Today you are likely to be offered free delivery and installation, with a full training program and demonstration as part of the purchase along with ongoing technical support.
-If you take the points above into consideration, the businesses initial outlay should not be a concern; these machines are designed to increase efficiency and your bottom line.
+If you take the points above into consideration, the business's initial outlay should not be a concern; these machines are designed to increase efficiency and your bottom line.